at Toronto Metropolitan University Canada

 Business & Management

-Bachelor of Commerce in Accounting and Finance (Co-op)
+Bachelor of Commerce in Business Technology Management (Co-op)

-Students wishing to be considered for this program must apply for admission into the co-op option upon completion of the first year of the program.
-Admission to the co-op program is based on the following four items:
+The School also offers an optional co-op program which provides graduates with 20 months of work experience integrated into their academic program.
+Students wishing to be considered for this program must apply for admission into the co-op option after the second semester of the program.
+Admission into the co-op program is based on the following three items:

-Students begin work terms during second year of the program and the co-op program extends the Accounting & Finance program to five years from four.
-The School of Accounting & Finance cannot guarantee work term jobs, but the Business Career Hub and the School will prospect for employers and make every effort to locate suitable positions, as well as be available to advise students on their search for program-related jobs.
+Students begin work terms upon completion of second year of the program and the co-op program extends the BTM program to five years from four.
+The School cannot guarantee work term jobs, but the Business Career Hub (BCH) will prospect for employers and make every effort to locate suitable positions, as well as be available to advise students on their search for program-related jobs.
 The co-op program enables students to earn prevailing wages for the level of responsibility and contribution of the jobs they perform and thus finance at least part of their university education.

 60 month